Monty0045/CFGExtractor/README.md

 ### Context Free Grammar Extractor parses a definition of a context-free grammar from a text file and outputs 5 strings with in that language.
 Currently a proof of concept, further features such as seeing if a string is within a grammar and arbitrary outputs are desired.

-Grammar defined in text file can have following form:
+Grammar defined in text file can have following form (Without 'Terminal Rules'):
-  Without 'Terminal Rules':

       Rules {
         rule -> TERMINAL otherrule alsoATerminal;